techreturners/introduction-to-test-doubles-javascript/activities/activity_3.md

 ---

-- We can also verify the number of times the `mockMessenger`'s `sendBubbleTeaOrderRequestEmail()` method was called
+- We can also verify the number of times the `mockMessenger`'s `sendBubbleTeaOrderRequestEmail()` function was called

 ```
 expect(bubbleTeaMessenger.sendBubbleTeaOrderRequestEmail).toHaveBeenCalledTimes(1);